Heathen (David Bowie album): Legacy

 Bowie's biographers have reacted positively to Heathen.
 Some found it an improvement over its immediate predecessors: Buckley finds it lacks the "optimism" of Earthling, while Pegg calls the songwriting an improvement over Hours.
 Pegg further hails Visconti's production as "the richest, strongest sound of any Bowie album in years", particularly signaling out his work on "Afraid" and "I Would Be Your Slave".
-Regarding Bowie's vocal performances, Pegg positively compares them to that of "Heroes" and Scary Monsters, while Trynka considers them his finest since Baal (1982).
+Pegg positively compares Bowie's vocal performances to that of "Heroes" and Scary Monsters, while Trynka considers them his finest since Baal (1982).

 On the album as a whole, Buckley felt that it failed to replicate the creativity of his 1970s works, but by itself, it stands as "a valid and at times excellent piece of work".
 Pegg felt the inclusion of three covers was excessive and noted the overall lack of melodies, but "combined with superb performances, not to mention some of the finest and most probing lyrics Bowie ever wrote, the result is a positive triumph."
 He added that after a decade of experimentation, Heathen emerged from that decade's collaborators with "an impressive collection of songs which evoke the classic Bowie of old, but are at the same time convincingly modern in style, intent and execution."

+Remaster

+A newly remastered version of the album was released on 12 September 2025 as part of the I Can't Give Everything Away (2002–2016) box set.
+The set also includes a previously unreleased live album from the Heathen Tour, recorded at the Montreux Jazz Festival on 18 July 2002, as well as some of the album's outtakes and other tracks from the period.

 Track listing

 Personnel

-According to the liner notes and biographer Nicholas Pegg:
+According to the liner notes and the biographer Nicholas Pegg: